lauradegroot/generalstore/README.md

 After precompiling nunjucks to templates.js and minifying with grunt, main.html should work as is.

+Note that you must run this on some kind of webserver and point to main.html as the default landing page.

 ## Running tests

 Load `generalstore/test/tests.html` in a browser